microlith57/Parade/README.md

 # ParadiseOS

-**Paradise OS** is a project to implement [Paradise](https://github.com/hundredrabbits/Paradise) as a file system.
-It would be distributed as a small disk image, that boots into the Paradise shell, a terminal where a user can **embody vessels**, and **use actions** to create and modify their system, and interact with that of other's.
+**Paradise OS** is a project to implement [Paradise](https://github.com/hundredrabbits/Paradise) as a file system/shell.
+It would be distributed as a small linux distro image, that boots into the Paradise shell, a terminal where a user can **embody vessels**, and **use actions** to create and modify their system, and interact with that of other's.

 ## Basics
 - [Vessels](https://github.com/hundredrabbits/Paradise/blob/master/desktop/server/vessel.js) are files.